What if…

 I loved it.
 Tons of fun.

-And the story that made up the final two episodes—where first Ultron won, gaining the Infinity Stones, which then forced the Watcher to break his vow, and assemble a team of multiversal heroes to defend all of creation—also contained many of the story elements I love… getting the band together for a post-apocalyptic resistance against a dystopian regime, some strangers in a strange land, and all featuring some really great re-designs of familiar characters.
+And the story that made up the final two episodes, one where first Ultron won, then gained the Infinity Stones, which then forced the Watcher to break his vow, and assemble a team of multiversal heroes to defend all of creation, also contained many of the story elements I love… Getting the band together.
+A post-apocalyptic resistance.
+A dystopian regime.
+Strangers in a strange land.
+And all while featuring some really great re-designs of familiar characters.

-Plus, it was a great example of a classic Avengers story.
+Plus, it was a really great example of a classic type of Avengers story.

 Big thumbs up.